Xyu-Chern/XJTLU_INT104/Readme.md

 - `Introduction to AI.doc` : Summary of class content.
 - `Lecture` : Class materials withe right oreder.
 ## Study experience
 - The three assignments were a huge workload, requiring three reports.
-Note that Professor Li doesn't write course recommendations; you'll need to do a surf test with him to get one.
+Note that Professor Li doesn't write course recommendations; you'll need to do a surf with him to get one.
 The final exam wasn't difficult; just look at the PowerPoint slides.
-You don't need to look at things like the GMM model; very few people know how to use it.
+You don't need to look at things like the GMM; very few people know how to use it.
 ----